Preventing fallsHome safety; Safety in the home; Fall prevention

 - Have a bathroom or a portable commode on the same floor where you spend most of your day.

-If you do not have a caregiver, ask your health care provider or nurse about having someone come to your home to check for safety problems.
+If you do not have a caregiver, ask your health care provider about having someone come to your home to check for safety problems.

 Weak muscles that make it more difficult to stand up or keep your balance are a common cause of falls.
 Balance problems can also cause falls.

-When you walk, avoid sudden movements or changes in your position.
+When you walk, avoid sudden movements or changes in position.
 Wear shoes with low heels that fit well.
-Rubber soles will help keep you from slipping.
+Rubber soles can help keep you from slipping.
 Stay away from water or ice on sidewalks.

-Ask your health care provider about medicines you may be taking that can make you dizzy.
-Your doctor may be able to make some medication changes that could reduce falls.
+Ask your provider about medicines you may be taking that can make you dizzy.
+Your provider may be able to make some medicine changes that could reduce falls.

 Exercise to Help Build Your Strength